aragon/hack/docs/app-center-preparing-assets.md

 ### App description

 The description of your app is very important for users to quickly understand what it does.
-The App Center uses two descriptions.
+The App Center can render two descriptions: a short preview and a longer, detailed description.

 #### Short description